imanewkm/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files > 10 newest files sorted
-14-findthatword > counts num of a word in a file 17-hidethisword > Display all the lines in the file /etc/passwd that do not contain the pattern bin
+14-findthatword > counts num of a word in a file 17-hidethisword > Display all the lines in the file /etc/passwd that do not contain the pattern bin 18-letteronly > Display all lines of the file /etc/ssh/sshd_config starting with a letter